France complete transformation under meticulous Deschamps

 Les Bleus have played some breath-taking soccer in Brazil, hammering Honduras 3-0 and Switzerland 5-2 before sealing top spot in the group with a 0-0 draw against Ecuador on Wednesday.

-They rely on an impressive midfield with Cabaye in front of the defense, and Paul Pogba and Blaise Matuidi bringing the ball forward at pace.
+They rely on an impressive midfield with Cabaye in front of the defence, and Paul Pogba and Blaise Matuidi bringing the ball forward at pace.

-Benzema is finally hitting his stride with Les Bleus, while the diminutive yet tricky attacking midfielder Mathieu Valbuena poses a threat to any defense.
+Benzema is finally hitting his stride with Les Bleus, while the diminutive yet tricky attacking midfielder Mathieu Valbuena poses a threat to any defence.

 He, like Cabaye, did not play against Ecuador and it showed as Les Bleus, with more than half of the team changed, lacked creativity despite registering 13 shots on target.